fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/concept.md

 JS scripts are in single.html.
 Need to transform them to separate scripts in the js folder.

-Wnted to combin the guide from interlinked separate parts where each definition can be source for its own wiki page. hugo has functionality for snippets but seemed like it would require one-level higher content planning and too much overhead so I chose the simplest way.
+Wanted to combin the guide from interlinked separate parts where each definition can be source for its own wiki page. hugo has functionality for snippets but seemed like it would require one-level higher content planning and too much overhead so I chose the simplest way.

 Sections